James E. Faulconer and Daniel O. McClellan, “Outreach: A Conversation with James E. Faulconer,” in Religious Educator 10, no. 3 (2009): 123-130.

 Outreach: A Conversation with James E. Faulconer

-James E. Faulconer (email@example.com) is a professor of philosophy at BYU and holds the Richard L. Evans Chair of Religious Understanding with Fred Woods.
+James E. Faulconer (email@example.com) was a professor of philosophy at BYU when this was written and holds the Richard L. Evans Chair of Religious Understanding with Fred Woods.

-Daniel O. McClellan (firstname.lastname@example.org) is a master’s student in Jewish studies at Oxford.
+Daniel O. McClellan (firstname.lastname@example.org) was a master’s student in Jewish studies at Oxford when this was written.

 mcclellan: Dr. Faulconer, you hold the Richard L. Evans Chair of Religious Understanding with Fred Woods.
 Can you tell me a little about the chair and what you are looking forward to during your assignment?

 faulconer: There is a certain sense in which the title of the chair tells you what you are supposed to do with it: foster understanding with people of other religions.
 Right now, I suppose, I have two foci.
 One of them is trying to talk to the people in the Orthodox traditions and in the Christian Near East.
 Those are people who, in fact, disappear from the understanding of Christianity of most people in the United States.
 If you ask, “What is a Christian?” they respond by talking about the Protestants, the Catholics—and perhaps the Orthodox, but probably not.
 When it comes to Syrian Christians or Egyptian Christians, most people have no idea that there is any such thing.
 So I would like to engage some of those people, and with the Center for Law and Religion, the Wheatley Institution, and the Kennedy Center, we are sponsoring a major conference next year that will bring in Orthodox and Near East Christians.
 We are going to bring in about twenty scholars and clergy from these traditions and have them talk about their relationships with each other, with the state, and their beliefs.